ereeba/Weight-Loss-management--Spring-framework/README.md

-# Weight-Loss-management--Spring-framework

 # Weight-Loss Management System (Spring Framework)

 ## 📋 Overview

 The **Weight-Loss Management System** is a Java-based web application built using the **Spring Framework**.
-It provides a platform for users to manage their weight-loss journey through goal tracking, progress monitoring, and more.
+It provides a platform for users to manage their weight-loss journey through goal tracking and progress monitoring.
 The system is designed with modularity, scalability, and best practices in mind using Spring Boot, Spring MVC, and Spring Data JPA.

 ---